DIVINE WORD COLLEGE

 - Oral or written threats or bribes

-This policy covers all members of, or visitors to, Divine Word College and those otherwise associated with the College to include but not limited to: administrators, faculty, staff (administrative, professional and hourly), students, vendors, contractors, and volunteers.
+This policy covers all members of, and visitors to, Divine Word College and those otherwise associated with the College including but not limited to: administrators, faculty, staff (administrative, professional and hourly), students, vendors, contractors, and volunteers.

+5.02.10 Security Awareness.
 Divine Word College safety and security policies are reviewed with all students during the orientation period when school begins in the fall and with new students arriving for the spring semester.
-All College policies are available in the Student, Faculty, and Employee Handbooks and Administration Manual.
 Policies are also reviewed with new employees.
+All College policies are available in the Student and College handbooks.

 General information about sexual harassment and abuse are available in the College Counselor’s Office.
-Information is also disseminated on area workshops regarding safety and security and sexual abuse.
+Information is also disseminated on area workshops regarding safety, security and sexual abuse.